rspack-contrib/ts-checker-rspack-plugin/README.md

 You must both set "incremental": true in your `tsconfig.json` (under `compilerOptions`) and also specify mode: 'write-references' in `TsCheckerRspackPlugin` settings.

-## Credits

-This plugin was forked from [TypeStrong/fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin), which is MIT licensed, see [LICENSE](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/blob/main/LICENSE).

 ## License

 MIT License